jabrena/livingrobots/README.md

     Example: IRSensor to detect a Beacon
     Example: The magic 8 ball using a EV3GyroSensor
     Example: How to integrate Arduino with EV3
+    Example: How to use the sensor RPLIDAR
+    Example: How to generate JSON data to view LIDAR data

 ### References